Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/06-Create a SQL database.md

     ![Screenshot of the database Query Editor pane with the SQL code having been run successfully and the output visible in the results pane.](./images/az-900-76.png)

-1. Close the query editor, and select **OK** on the **portal.azure.com** says.
+1. Close the query editor and select **OK** on the **portal.azure.com**.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-> - Hit the Validate button for the corresponding task.
+> - Click on the **Validate** button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-> - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+> - If you need any assistance, please contact us at **labs-support@spektrasystems.com**.
 We are available 24/7 to help.

 <validation step="3f6d725f-f26f-461d-a922-9f871108d2f1" />

 ## Summary
-In this exercise, we created a database and tested its functionality to ensure it was set up correctly.
+In this exercise, we have created a database and tested its functionality to ensure it was set up correctly.
 We explored the process of database creation, followed by verifying its performance and accessibility.
 Throughout the exercise, we gained hands-on experience in setting up and testing databases in the cloud environment.

 ## Review
-In this lab, you have completed:
+In this lab, you have:
-- Created the database
+- Created the database.
-- Tested the database
+- Tested the database.

-## Reference link
+## Reference Link

 - https://learn.microsoft.com/en-us/sql/relational-databases/databases/create-a-database?view=sql-server-ver16